pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 [Zap Templates](https://platform.zapier.com/partners/zap-templates) are ready made integrations or Zaps with the apps and core fields pre-selected, for publicly available Zapier integrations.

 In this section, we will use the **Add new Github global events to TiDB rows** template as an example to create a workflow.
-In this workflow, every time a new global event (any event happens from or to you, on any repo) is created from your GitHub account, Zapier adds a new row to your TiDB Cloud cluster.
+In this workflow, every time a new global event (any [GitHub event](https://docs.github.com/en/developers/webhooks-and-events/events/github-event-types) happens from or to you, on any repo) is created from your GitHub account, Zapier adds a new row to your TiDB Cloud cluster.

 ### Prerequisites